-As shown on the map, motor-vehicle deaths in the first six months of 2019 decreased by more than 17% in seven states (including DC):
+As shown on the map, motor-vehicle deaths in 2019 decreased by more than 13% in seven states (including DC):

-Eight states experienced increases of more than 11%:
+Six states experienced increases of more than 5%:

 For detailed state level estimates, select Data Table.